 Animal behaviorists generally have a background in biology, psychology, zoology, or animal science.
-Usually, animal behaviorists will pursue an undergraduate degree in one of these areas first before going on to seek an advanced degree in biology or psychology with a concentration in animal behavior.
+Usually, animal behaviorists pursue an undergraduate degree in one of these areas before seeking an advanced degree in biology or psychology with a concentration in animal behavior.
 Advanced coursework at the graduate level tends to include learning theory, comparative and experimental psychology, and physiology.

 The American Veterinary Medical Association (AVMA) offers board specialty certification to veterinarians through its American College of Veterinary Behaviorists (ACVB).
 Certification involves a two-year residency program under the supervision of a board-certified veterinary behaviorist and a comprehensive board exam.

 The Animal Behavior Society (ABS) offers certification as a Certified Applied Animal Behaviorist (CAAB) to members who have completed an advanced degree (Masters or Ph.D.) in the behavioral sciences and can document at least five years of practical experience in the field.